susyjam/DRLearning/Continuous Control/Report.md

 ## Objective

-Train 20 angels in more than 100 episodes in addition to the average training score exceeding 30
+Train 20 agents in more than 100 episodes in addition to the average training score exceeding 30

 ## Algorithm used: DDPG: Deep Deterministic Policy Gradient
 [paper DDPG]